CiscoDevNet/terraform-appd-cluster-agent-install/README.md

 ## Getting Support

 Currently, Terraform AppD Cluster Agent Install is **Community Supported** only.
-If you have any challenges, you can create a new Issue in the [Issues](/issues) area and hopefully a knowledgeable community member will reach back out to you with a resolution.
+If you have any challenges, you can create a new Issue in this repo's "Issues" area and hopefully a knowledgeable community member will reach back out to you with a resolution.